SCHOLARSHIP FUND TRUSTEES BIOS

 Paul C. Clement, VP of Finance/Treasurer

-Paul C. Clement is a Professor of Economics and former Chairperson of the Department of Social Sciences at FIT, State University of New York (SUNY).
+Paul C. Clement is the President of the UCE of FIT.
+He is a Professor of Economics and the former Chairperson of the Department of Social Sciences at FIT, State University of New York (SUNY).
 He holds a Ph.D. in Politics from The New School University, A Master of Arts (MA) degree in Politics from The New School University, a Master of Arts (MA Honors) degree in Economics from Brooklyn College of the City University of New York (CUNY), and a Bachelor of Science (BS) degree in Accounting from Brooklyn College, CUNY.
 His interests are in the areas of International Political Economy and Comparative Politics.
 His current research focuses on the politics of regional integration in the developing world (Latin America, the Caribbean and Africa).
-He is the Treasurer of the UCE of FIT, Chair of the UCE of FIT Sub-Committee on Diversity, Trustee and General Secretary of of the UCE of FIT Welfare Fund as well as Trustee and V.P. of Finance for the UCE of FIT Scholarship Fund.
+He is the President of the UCE of FIT, Chair of the UCE of FIT Sub-Committee on Diversity, Trustee and General Secretary of of the UCE of FIT Welfare Fund as well as Trustee and V.P. of Finance for the UCE of FIT Scholarship Fund.
 He is a member of NYSUT Civil and Human Rights Committee.

 Loretta Volpe, VP of Communications